Amazon's holiday-quarter forecast disappoints, shares dive

 "Because of all that money they need to spend to drive growth, it becomes an expensive proposition."

-Thursday's after-hours share losses wipe more than $15 billion off of Amazon's market value.
+Thursday's after-hours share losses wipe more than $15 billion (9.36 billion pounds) off of Amazon's market value.
 The stock had already been down 13 percent since Amazon's last quarterly results announcement in July, when it also missed targets and ignited a debate about its free spending ways.

 Some analysts fear that the U.S. holiday shopping season, the biggest quarter for most retailers, might turn out weaker than anticipated.